polluterofminds/polluterofminds-site/blog/product-management-is-not-guessing.md

 status: "draft"
 tags: []
 ---
 Just build the plane while it's in the air.
 You may have heard this phrase or something similar.
+The sentiment behind it makes sense.
+You want to figure things out as you go.
+You want to move fast.